 One of the reasons that hair can become brittle is due to the increased levels of progesterone.
 Progesterone is released in high amounts during pregnancy, but it can cause the hair to become brittle.
 Due to the increased brittleness of the hair, the hair is more likely to break at the root, which can cause the appearance of hair loss.
 However, this isn’t what we would class as typical ‘hair loss’.

 Keep in mind that each pregnancy is different.
-What happens to your hair during your first pregnancy can be totally different to what happens during the second.
+What happens to your hair during your first pregnancy can be totally different from what happens during the second.

 As hair is unlikely to fall out during pregnancy, there is no need to prevent hair from falling out during this time.
 While it may be quite jarring to see 300 or more hairs shedding each day, it usually resolves on its own without treatment.